compsci-apology/book/book.md

         1. The x86 architecture can run anything
         2. An operating system will only run programs fitting a certain format, respecting certain syscalls.
         3. A browser will only run html + javascript + css (i.e. a specific subset of programs)
-        4. An opinion javascript web framework will only run spcific kinds of javascript objects
+        4. A javascript web framework will only run spcific kinds of javascript objects
         5. A confirmation diaglog box expects a certain kind of application state to modify
 2. Absent the correct hierarchical structure, making discrete changes becomes impossible in large systems
     1. If a change anywhere in a concept network could effect behavior in any context, the risk of changes reducing fitness goes up
     2. One conseuqence of this is that **large systems with incorrectly defined hierarchies become incapable of change**
     3. The only way a large hierachy can continually evolve is if the top layers are extremely lightweight and flexible
+        1. The layers at the top need to be almost _unopinionated_ about what happens at the bottom
+        2. instead they should focus primarily on conflict resolution between intermediary layers
-        1. Otherwise, changes at the top will break the bottom in many ways, some of which are hard to recognize
+        3. Otherwise, changes at the top will break the bottom in many ways, some of which are hard to recognize
 3. Organisms that operate in multiple, distinct, changing environments will be selected for this hierarchical structure
     1. This conceptual structure allows for faster learning inindividual environments, thus faster adaptation to change
     2. This conceptual structure allows for generalization across environments, lowering the energy cost of learning